Counterfeit M30: Spotting Fake Oxycodone Containing Fentanyl

 Written by Edmund Murphy on 28 October 2022

-Medically reviewed by Dr. Samantha Miller on 25 September 2024
+Medically reviewed by Dr. David Miles on 15 November 2024

 Fentanyl has been flooding the illicit drug market for over a decade now, contributing to the drastic rise in the number of fatal overdoses.
 As well as being laced in heroin and cocaine, fentanyl is also being pressed into many counterfeit pills, with M30 Oxycodone pills (Oxycontin®) being some of the most prevalent fake pills on the street.